NewColdWar is managed by the Geopolitical Economy Research Group with the aid of a small volunteer editorial group.

 Harvard University hosts a project examining ‘fake news’.
-The project is titled ‘False, misleading, clickbait and satirical ‘news’ sources‘.
+The project is titled ‘False, misleading, clickbait and satirical ‘news’ sources’ (see here).
 The author name is not listed; he or she writes: “I am an assistant professor of communication & media, and this resource started as a tool for teaching my students about journalism/social media/media literacy.”
 The project has 1001 listings as of November 2017.
 It lists New Cold War.org as “political” and defines that as: “Sources that provide generally verifiable information in support of certain points of view or political orientations.”
-No mainstream news sources are listed, and very few well-known alternative news sources in the U.S.–such as The Nation, Truthout.org, The Real News, Democracy Now!, or Black Agenda Report–are listed.
+No mainstream news sources are listed, and very few well-known alternative news sources in the U.S.-such as The Nation, Truthout.org, The Real News, Democracy Now!, or Black Agenda Report-are listed.
 Consortium News and The Intercept are listed as “reliable”.
 We were honoured and pleased at this recognition both of our work and those of our sister sites.

 November 26, 2014

 Following several months of preparatory work, a new website providing information and analysis of the war and political crisis in Ukraine is now online.
 The website is titled The New Cold War: Ukraine and beyond (NewColdWar.org).
 You can read it, subscribe to it and like it on Facebook.

 The New Cold War: Ukraine and beyond is a project of the international delegates who attended the antiwar, anti-fascist conference that took place in Yalta, Crimea on July 6 and 7, 2014.
 That conference adopted an antiwar declaration that serves as a guide to the information assembled and presented on the new website.

 The website already contains a vast storehouse of information and analysis.
 The content is expanding daily.
 One feature designed to assist readers is ‘Editors’ picks’, a selection by our editors of the items posted to the website that are varied and that we consider particularly informative.